 Below find all the rules for all-in situations in poker, how to handle exposed cards in cash games and tournaments plus try our free side pot calculator to help sort everything out.

 Poker Side Pot Calculator - Free Poker Tool

 This tool lets you check who wins what when several players are all in.
-Your home game or private tourney won't have any more gun fights now.
+Your home game or private tourney won't have any more fist fights now.
 Enjoy!

 Type in the stacks of the participating players and click on calculate.
 Click "instructions" for, um, more instructions.

-The all in concept was invented to prevent über-rich mobsters from running over small, honest guys at the poker table.
+The "all in" rules we abide by in poker today were invented to prevent über-rich mobsters from running over small, honest guys at the poker table.

 It states that in a poker hand you can only bet whatever money and chips you had on the table when the hand started.
 You cannot reach for your wallet and get more money.
 You cannot go to the bank and mortgage your condo.

 To handle the case where one player bets all his money and the opponent has less money at the table, the all-in rules were introduced.
 We'll walk you through them.

 Betting in All-In Situations